journal-club/wiki-data/abc.md

 The Cultural Secretaries are responsible for all intra-college cultural activities and initiating cultural exchange programmes with other institutions.
 The Cultural Secretary (Boys), Bandari Siva Sai Krishna’s manifesto listed 7 distinct points, with specific details on how he planned to execute all of them.
 Of these seven points, **2 have been achieved, 1 is in progress and 4 have not been fulfilled yet.**

-Here is an in-depth analysis of each of the Cultural Secretary’s manifesto points:

 <center>

 | Manifesto Point | Status |